Eko450-eng/shouldI/README.md

 # Should I
 ## Disclaimer
-This app was for me to get used to the new Next13 appDir and fetching structure
+This app was for me to get used to the new Next13 appDir and fetching structure as well as Pocketbase

 ## Use it
 You can use the jebapp [here](https://shouldi.wipdesign.de/)